 This has probably interacted with the increasing need for money, which encourages commercial farming over the ‘toilsome practice’ of subsistence farming.
 The staple of Semba villages has shifted to rice from the various millets, wheat, buckwheat, maize and barley.

-Semba’s sarpanch is concerned about the future of his children, saying, “if there’s a strike, a war in the future, and the rice stops coming from outside then [the children] should learn the practice of agriculture.
+Semba’s sarpanch is concerned about the future of his children, saying, “if there’s a strike, a war in the future, and the rice stops coming from outside then should learn the practice of agriculture.
 Right now the rice comes from Siliguri, it’s not grown here.”

 In a nutshell, the social-ecological system of Semba is faced with high vulnerability.
 Its diverse foods were lost as their sources diminished in one way or another and the communities have become increasingly dependent on government subsidies and external markets.
 The lost diversity is largely caused by the disintegration of subsistence farming, livestock grazing and forest foraging, that were all deeply connected to each other.
 These changes have probably come at the cost of nutritional decline in diets, as dietary diversity loss can reduce micronutrient adequacy.
 There is evidence that literacy has gone up and standard of living across Sikkim is better than the past.
 But has it come at the cost of long term resilience?